UcanYusuf/FastFinger_Bot_with_ImageProcessing/README.md

 Update 1.0

-It has been edited to print wrong words at specified intervals to pass the anti cheat system.
+    - It has been edited to print wrong words at specified intervals to pass the anti cheat system.
 Thus, a test with 100% accuracy and suspicion was prevented.
+    - Region_2 width has been changed 200 from 205.
 Requirements

     -OpenCv (Tested 4.0.1)